 Alternatively, you can also know how much storage space is used or unused with the Disk Utility.

-How to Clean the Startup Disk on a Mac
+How to Clean up Startup Disk on Mac

 By following the above steps, you know how much free disk space you have left.
 If you have a small amount of free space, you can use BuhoCleaner to quickly free up more disk space to avoid Mac performance downgrading.
 As a general of thumb, you need to keep at least 10GB of space to make sure your system is running properly.